1/11

 (2) Any all-embracing theory that claims to have the truth about how to create a better society, such as Marxism, is a meta-narrative - just someone's version of reality, not the truth. thus there’s no reason to accept the claims that the theory makes.

 Lyotard (1992) → in postmodern society, knowledge is just a series of different ‘language games’ or ways of seeing the world. but, postmodern society, with its many competing views of the truth, is preferable to modern society, where meta-narratives claimed a monopoly of truth and sometimes sought to impose it by force.
-Postmodernity allows groups who had been marginalised by modern society, such as minority groups and women, to be heard.
+Postmodernity allows groups who’d been marginalised by modern society, such as minority groups and women, to be heard.

 postmodernism - Baudrillard (1983): simulacra

-Postmodernists → culture and identity in postmodern society are fundamentally different from those in modern society, largely due to the media's role in creating hyper-reality.
+postmodernists → culture and identity in postmodern society are fundamentally different from those in modern society, largely due to the media's role in creating hyper-reality.
 The constant flow of shifting images and values from the media leads to a fragmented and unstable culture, with no shared or fixed set of values. this array of different messages and ideas also undermines people's faith in meta-narratives.
 Confronted by so many different versions of the truth, people cease to believe wholeheartedly in any one version. also, given the failure of meta-narratives such as Marxism to deliver a better society, people lose faith in the possibility of rational progress.

 In postmodernity, identity also becomes destabilised. e.g. instead of a fixed identity ascribed by class, we can now construct our own identity from the wide range of images and lifestyles on offer in the media.
 We can easily change our identity simply by changing our consumption patterns - picking and mixing cultural goods and media-produced images to define ourselves.

-Philo and Miller (2001) → the claim that we freely construct our identities through consumption overlooks the effect of poverty in restricting such opportunities.
+limitation: Philo and Miller (2001) → the claim that we freely construct our identities through consumption overlooks the effect of poverty in restricting such opportunities.

 theories of late modernity